kubos/kubos/docs/installation-docs/sdk-installing.rst

 ..
 Note:: There is not a supported method of this for Windows hosts at this time, as Windows does not support Linux symlinks.
-There is an alternate method for editing files on the SDK listed :doc:`here. <windows-dev-environment>`
+There is an alternate method for editing files on the SDK listed :doc:`here. <../sdk-docs/windows-dev-environment>`

 It is strongly recommended that you create your project in a directory on your host that is shared with your box when using a Linux or Mac OS